 |aids resistance to disharmony and disease||promotes sleep, helps against insomnia|

 In Ayurvedic terms, oil massage acts primarily on Vata Dosha, which is the most mobile of the three Doshas.
 Vata has the following qualities: cold, dry, rough, mobile, light, subtle/transparent.
 Applying warm oil diminishes all these qualities and helps relieve the conditions cause by imbalanced Vata.
 To achieve lasting effects, massage or self-oleation should be practised regularly.

-Ayurvedic massage is especially recommended when the following problems are present: overall dryness, cracking joints, cold intolerance, constipation, bloating, painful periods, hormonal imbalances, insomnia, anxiety, panic attacks, fatigue, chronic stress, aches and pains, congestion, stiffness etc. Ayurvedic massage is an important part of detox and fertility programmes.
+Ayurvedic massage is especially recommended by overall dryness, cracking joints, cold intolerance, constipation, bloating, painful periods, hormonal imbalances, insomnia, anxiety, panic attacks, fatigue, chronic stress, aches and pains, congestion, stiffness etc. Ayurvedic massage is an important part of detox and fertility programmes.

-Any massage with oils should be avoided if you have high fever, severe heart or kidney disease, acute indigestion, if you are undergoing deep X-ray or radiotherapy.
+Any massage with warm oils should be avoided if you have high fever, severe heart or kidney disease, acute indigestion, if you are undergoing deep X-ray or radiotherapy.
 When in doubt, please consult your primary care provider.
-Importantly, if you dislike oil or touch, Ayurvedic massage is best avoided.
+Importantly, if you dislike oil or touch, this type of massage is best avoided.